AWHONN Intermediate Fetal Heart Monitoring is the first instructor-led course in the FHM learning pathway designed by AWHONN.

-In particular, this 2-day class consists of didactic content, hands-on skills stations, plus, a knowledge integration test.
+In particular, AWHONN Intermediate Fetal Heart Monitoring is a 2-day class consisting of didactic content; hands-on skills stations; plus, a knowledge integration test.
 To summarize, Intermediate Fetal Heart Monitoring facilitates difficult concepts by presenting content in a standardized format.
 Additionally, this course also serves as an educational assessment to validate the knowledge and skills of experienced perinatal clinicians.
 Also, participants who successfully complete the skills stations, including the integration test, receive a statement of Intermediate Fetal Monitoring Course Knowledge Validation by AWHONN.
 To illustrate, the skills stations covered offer demonstration, practice, plus testing of the following:

 - Maternal and fetal physiology

 - Further, evaluation of auscultated fetal heart sounds

 - Placement of intrauterine pressure catheter, plus, fetal spiral electrode